techandsoftware/teletext/README.md

 Toggles boxed display mode on or off.
 See also the `ttx.subtitlemode` event.

+## getBytes()

+Gets the raw bytes used in the page model.
+The response is a `Uint8Array` with 1000 elements.
+As each teletext byte is 7-bit, the element values will be between 0 and 127 inclusive.

 ## Event API

 Your application can dispatch these events as an alternative to using the teletext instance API.